University Youth Programs Team

 Specialized medical assistance – Any medical assistance other than medication.
 Examples include, but are not limited to, assisting with an apnea monitor, protective helmet, or leg brace.

 Sponsoring Dean – The individual who serves as the Dean (or Associate Dean) of an academic college or branch campus, or Vice President/Provost (or Associate or similar level of authority) for all other programs who provide the final approval or denial of CPM.

 Sponsoring Department Representative – The individual who serves as the Department Head of the academic unit or Director of an administrative unit who is responsible for reviewing the CPM on behalf of the department with a specialized lens for their respective area of experience, local laws, professional practices, and/or cultural mores.

-Supervision – A participant is supervised if they are within sight, except for infrequent momentary periods such as restroom breaks, and remain within reasonable hearing distance of a participant’s outcry of staff with an obligation to report inappropriate or dangerous activities or behavior who has been made aware that the obligation is in effect at that time and who has willingly accepted the obligation.
+Supervision – A participant is supervised when they are within sight, except for infrequent momentary periods, and remain within reasonable hearing distance of a program staff member who is trained to report inappropriate or dangerous activities or behavior, and is aware of the obligation to report.